jowlo/tailwind/Readme.md

 # Smart Fan for indoor cycling

-Use a cheap ESP32 (e.g. a cheap [Wroom32](https://www.espressif.com/en/products/modules/esp-wroom-32/overview)) and an even cheaper standard relais board to build a smart controller for a fan.
+Use a cheap ESP32 (e.g. a cheap [Wroom32](https://www.espressif.com/en/products/modules/esp-wroom-32/overview)) and an even cheaper standard relais board to build a smart fan for indoor cycling.
 You can easily control the fan's speed from your smartphone while riding on your indoor trainer.

 Features:
  * WiFi configuration interface for easy setup